Topological entropy of Turing complete dynamics: Topological entropy of Turing machines

 \section{Topological entropy of Turing machines}

-The topological entropy of Turing machines has been studied both from a dynamical \cite{Op} and computability point of view \cite{J}.
+The topological entropy of Turing machines has been studied in~\cite{Op} from a dynamical systems viewpoint, and its computability was analyzed by Jeandel in~\cite{J}, by working with the entropy as is done with the speed of the machine.
 In this section, we recall Oprocha's formula to compute the topological entropy of a Turing machine and introduce Moore's generalized shifts as a model to describe the dynamics of any Turing machine.
-As we will see, the topological entropy of the generalized shift coincides with that of the Turing machine it simulates.\\
+As we will see, the topological entropy of the generalized shift coincides with that of the Turing machine it simulates.

 Let $T$ be a Turing machine.
 As argued in Section~\ref{S.TM}, it can be described using the global transition function $R_T$, which is a continuous dynamical system on the compact metric space $(X_T,d)$.
 In this setting, one can use the definition of topological entropy given by Bowen and Dinaburg~\cite{Bo,Din}, which is equivalent to the original one by Adler, Konheim, and McAndrew~\cite{Ad}.